ericswpark/android-decrapifier/README.md

 Force delete means the package should be removed, not disabled.
 It is best to leave this as false, unless your device re-enables those packages periodically.
 If this happens, set the force deletion option to true.

+Finally, to see the raw ADB commands and responses sent back and forth, use the `-v` argument to enable verbose mode.

 ## FAQ

 ### Q: How do I re-enable packages?